AryanKshyp/A_Voyage_into_LLMs/Week 5-6.md

 Go through the documentation(_Recommended_) or the video tutorial(_Simpler to understand_) of langchain and explore how can RAG be implemented using it.

-Now you are ready to make your own 'CHATBOT OVER PDF' ;)

 (Research about conversational bots if you are interested, how bots retain memory from previous prompts)